On the soft $p$-converse to a theorem of Gross-Zagier and Kolyvagin: Abstract

 \section{Abstract}

-We give a simple proof of a $p$-converse theorem to a theorem of Gross--Zagier and Kolyvagin for non-CM elliptic curves with good ordinary reduction at $p >3$ under mild hypotheses.
+We give a proof of a soft version of the $p$-converse to a theorem of Gross--Zagier and Kolyvagin for non-CM elliptic curves with good ordinary reduction at $p >3$ under the irreducibility assumption on the residual representation.
 In particular, no condition on the conductor is imposed.
 Combining with the known results, we obtain the equivalence

 for \emph{every} elliptic curve $E$ over $\mathbb{Q}$.